JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

  -2
 ```

-Julia also provides a reserved word `do`, that also allows creating anonymous functions.
-In the following example, we apply the `map` function to two arrays.
-Using do block, we create an anonymous function that prints the given values a return their sum
+Julia also provides the reserved word `do` to create anonymous functions.
+The following example is slightly more complicated.
+The `do ... end` block creates an anonymous function with inputs `(x, y)`, which prints them a returns their sum.
+This anonymous function is then passed to `map` as the first argument.

 ```jldoctest
 julia> map([1,3,-1], [2,4,-2]) do x, y